Although it is legally possible to create a joint Will with one document serving two people, it is not supported at USLegalWills.com.

 Using the service at USLegalWills.com we encourage each partner to prepare their own Will individually.
 You would name each other as your main beneficiary, and then have an alternate plan in case you were both involved in a common accident.
 This is called a Mirror Will and is supported through our service.

 There is no advantage to having one document and many disadvantages.
-You need not pay the full amount twice; after your first order, you will receive a reference code for a 40% discount on your second purchase, so the second document will cost $20.97 (the first one is $34.95).
+You need not pay the full amount twice.
+The cost for an individual will is $49.95, while it is only $79.95 for a couple.